 On 18 March 2019, Atlassian announced that it had acquired Agilecraft for $166 million.

-In July 2019, researcher Sam Jadali exposed a major data leak, DataSpii, impacting Atlassian customers by granting access to Jira and Confluence data through clickstream data provider DDMR and marketing intelligence company Nacho Analytics (NA).
+In July 2019, researcher Sam Jadali exposed a data leak, DataSpii, involving DDMR and Nacho Analytics which granted access to real-time Jira and Confluence data from Atlassian products, impacting thousands of customers.

-Atlassian shut down HipChat and Stride in 2019, following the sale of their intellectual property to Slack in July 2018.
+Atlassian shut down HipChat and Stride in 2019 after selling the IP to Slack in July 2018, exiting the chat business.

-On 12 May 2020, Atlassian acquired Halp, a tool that generates helpdesk tickets from Slack conversations, for an undisclosed amount.
+On 12 May 2020, Atlassian acquired Halp, a tool that generates helpdesk tickets from Slack conversations.

-On 30 July 2020, Atlassian announced the acquisition of Mindville, a provider of IT service management software, for an undisclosed amount.
+On 30 July 2020, Atlassian announced the acquisition of Mindville, a provider of IT service management software.

-In October 2020, Atlassian announced the end of support for their "Server" products, to focus on "Cloud" and "Data Center" editions.
+In October 2020, Atlassian announced the end of support for their "Server" products, with sales ending in February 2021 and support ending in February 2024, to focus on "Cloud" and "Data Center" editions.

 On 26 February 2021, Atlassian acquired the cloud-based visualization and analytics company Chartio.

-In October 2021, Atlassian received approval to build its new headquarters in Sydney, which is planned to be the world's tallest hybrid timber structure.
+In October 2021, Atlassian received approval to construct their new Headquarters in Sydney, which will anchor the Tech Central precinct.

 In March 2023, Atlassian announced layoffs of 500 employees, representing 5% of its workforce.

-On 19 April 2023, Atlassian announced a set of new features branded as "Atlassian Intelligence", integrating technology from OpenAI.
+On 19 April 2023, Atlassian announced a set of new features, branded as "Atlassian Intelligence", which integrate technology from OpenAI.

-In October 2023, Microsoft identified a severe zero-day vulnerability in Atlassian's Confluence, with a Chinese state-backed group accused of exploiting it.
-Atlassian asked its customers to look for signs of a breach and released a fix.
+In October 2023, Microsoft identified a severe zero-day vulnerability in Atlassian's Confluence product and accused a Chinese state-backed group of exploiting it.

-On 12 October 2023, Atlassian agreed to buy video messaging company Loom for US$975 million.
-The following day, Atlassian announced the acquisition of "AirTrack" a data and asset management tool.
+On 12 October 2023, Atlassian agreed to buy video messaging company Loom for US$975 million, intending to integrate Loom's technology into its existing services.

 In April 2024, Atlassian released Rovo, a set of search and automation tools that use AI.

-At the end of August 2024, Scott Farquhar stepped down as co-CEO of Atlassian, leaving Mike Cannon-Brookes as the sole CEO.
+At the end of August 2024, Scott Farquhar stepped down as co-CEO, leaving Mike Cannon-Brookes as the sole CEO.
 Farquhar remains on the board and as a special advisor.

 On 29 August 2024, Atlassian acquired the AI-powered meeting recorder company Rewatch.